 Port Manatee is conveniently located near the entrance to Tampa Bay in west-central Florida, along the Gulf of Mexico.
 It is regarded as the closest U.S. seaport to the Panama Canal, as well as burgeoning Mexican manufacturing centers.

 More than eight million Florida residents live within a two-hour-drive of Port Manatee, and the majority of Florida’s 130 million annual visitors may be found within a three-hour drive.

 Excellent Road, Rail Links

-Port Manatee offers exceptional highway connections, with a 60-mph access to Interstate 75 and Interstate 275, as well as Interstate 4.
-Trucks leaving Port Manatee reach Interstate 75 and I-275 in as few than four minutes via U.S. Highway 41.
+Port Manatee offers exceptional highway connections, with 60-mph access to Interstate 75 and Interstate 275, as well as Interstate 4.
+Trucks leaving Port Manatee reach I-75 and I-275 in as few as four minutes via U.S. Highway 41.

 Port Manatee’s short line railroad directly connects to the CSX Corp. mainline, which is less than 1 mile from the port’s north gate.
 To accommodate customers’ demands, the short line is available to port users on a 24/7 basis.
 The short line features two modern switcher engines and nearly 7 miles of track, offering a capacity of more than 300 rail cars.

 Port Manatee’s scale house is available 24 hours a day with advance notice, with regular hours of operation of 7 a.m. to 6 p.m.
 Monday through Friday.

 Abundant warehouse space

 Port Manatee offers more than 1 million square feet of public warehouse and office space, featuring 207,000 square feet of refrigerated space.

 Port Manatee offers approximately 70 acres of laydown area.